Big Game Season Structure

 Longtime 40yr Resident archery and rifle hunter, I support A6 and R6 and support resident hunters by making 2nd choice on big game applications fall under the 75/25 Resident non resident allocation and would support this going to 80/20.
 This would go a long way in allowing residents the ability to draw every year.
 I strongly support management by DAU or GMU.
 I also support separating Black Powder fron the early season as technological advancements have evolved to where this is no longer a primitive weapon.
 Short of separating this season I support fewer licenses and or shortening the season to 7 days.
 Archery and Rifle seasons were both shortened in the recent previous BGSS and BP has the highest success rate of all methods.

-mica cole 5 months ago
+mica cole about 1 year ago

 1) A3 and R3 (like Idaho).
 The cap should be at least 50% lower than past years' number of OTC elk tags sold to nonresidents.